-Many people suffer from intense anxiety.
+Many people suffer from anxiety.
 It is easy to see why.
-We currently live in a fast paced world of technology, traffic and uncertainty.
-One of the main purposes of yoga is to calm the mind.
-How we move and breathe will change how we feel and think.
-There are various yoga poses to help relieve anxiety.
+We live in a fast paced world of technology, traffic and uncertainty.
+One of the main purposes of yoga is to calm the mind, and there are some great yoga poses to reduce anxiety and stress.

 The insides of our legs, armpits and back body is where we hold a lot of hidden tension.
 This tension is tucked away in places where we don’t think of or look at that often.
 Butterfly pose allows to open all these areas simultaneously.

 When we feel anxiety much of the sensation is in our chest.
 It might just feel like too much sensation in your heart area or a general tightness.
 If we open up this area using a gentle back bend the energy gathered there has an opportunity to move elsewhere.

 Once the hamstrings relax our whole upper body is free to move in a whole new way.
 This also opens a doorway for the prana to flow down our legs instead of being stuck up in our chests.

 Much of what brings on anxiety in our lives is the inability to relax.
 Corpse pose is not designed to be a pose we fall asleep in.
 It is actually more to help us learn to relax and stay conscious in the most restful position.

 The cure is to learn to breathe as we did as babies.
 With our belly expanding on inhale and contracting on exhale.
 You can do this after or before pose practice for a few minutes until it becomes a habit all day.

 Contact WordPress Support Number To Maintain Your Website